VKorpelshoek/GridTrackNet/README.md

 - FN (False Negative): when the model incorrectly predicts the absence of a ball within a frame while there is a ball visible.

 ## References
-1.
+1. N. -E. Sun et al., "TrackNetV2: Efficient Shuttlecock Tracking Network," 2020 International Conference on Pervasive Artificial Intelligence (ICPAI), Taipei, Taiwan, 2020, pp. 86-91, doi: 10.1109/ICPAI51961.2020.00023.
-2.
+2. Simonyan, K. & Zisserman, A. (2014).
+Very Deep Convolutional Networks for Large-Scale Image Recognition.
+CoRR, abs/1409.1556.
-3.
+3. Amature tennis data courtesy to AmateurTennistv http://amateurtennis.tv.
+YouTube: https://www.youtube.com/@AmateurTennistv

-*Disclaimer: some parts of the source code have been developed in assistance with ChatGPT and, even though unlikely, might contain unexpected behavior at times.*
+*Disclaimer: some parts of the source code have been developed in assistance with ChatGPT-4 and, even though unlikely, might contain unexpected behavior at times.*